-We are accustomed to UV finite classical theories because the iterative solution of the classical equations of motion can be presented in the form of series, involving $\ord{\hbar^0}$, tree-level graphs.
+A. {\em Loop integrals in classical theories}: We are accustomed to UV finite classical theories because the iterative solution of the classical equations of motion can be presented in the form of series, involving $\ord{\hbar^0}$, tree-level graphs.
 But this holds for elementary, closed theories only.
 If there are unobserved degrees of freedom, an environment, and we are looking for a closed system of equations for the observed quantities, then the elimination of the unobserved coordinates generates loop diagrams.
 The iterative solution of the classical equation of motion of a charge, moving on the background of a fixed electromagnetic field, can be represented by an infinite series of tree-level graphs where the electromagnetic field is attached to the world line as an external leg.
 However the elimination of the electromagnetic field by the help of the Maxwell equations, using the world line as a source, couples the pairs of the external legs and forms loops.
 The loop integral is $\ord{\hbar^0}$, a power of $\hbar$ is lost compared to the usual counting in QED because the line, representing the charge is classical, $\ord{\hbar^0}$.
 The loop integrals of classical effective theories have already been spotted as the on-shell contributions to the loop integrals of the full quantum theory \cite{holstein}.